nre-learning/proposals/antidote-v1.0/MP1-syringe-redesign.md

 to make sure we set a reasonable default for unsampled collection, [seems like this is a minimum setting](https://www.jaegertracing.io/docs/1.6/sampling/#adaptive-sampler).

-### MP1.X - Syringe Security
+### MP1.X - Antidote Security

 No need to go overboard here but some common sense measures should be taken, specifically things like rate limiting, source IP stuff, etc etc.

 ### MP1.X - Antidote-web catch-up

-Antidote-web will need to be instrumented for tracing, to complete the picture with Syringe changes.
+Antidote-web will need to be instrumented for tracing so we get that additional context from end-to-end

 We'll also need to create a feedback box that captures the current session ID and sends it to us for follow-up

 Also, Antidote-web should not have any timeouts.
 It should simply report what the API says.
-If Syringe's timeout triggers, it should throw an exception to our error handling solution while also marking the lesson as failed, so the web UI can show that to the user.
+If Antidote's timeout triggers, it should throw an exception to our error handling solution while also marking the lesson as failed, so the web UI can show that to the user.

 ### MP1.X - Full Docs Update